This post contains affiliate links.

 How Long Surgically Open?

-How many people will be in the operating suite during my surgery?
+How many people will be in the operating suite during my total hip replacement surgery?

 However, there is a trade-off.